Laqira Protocol (LQR) Price Reaches $0.0035 on Top Exchanges

 Laqira Protocol Token Profile

-Laqira Protocol’s genesis date was November 11th, 2021.
+Laqira Protocol launched on November 11th, 2021.
 Laqira Protocol’s total supply is 10,000,000,000 tokens and its circulating supply is 3,000,000,000 tokens.
 Laqira Protocol’s official Twitter account is @laqiraprotocol and its Facebook page is accessible here.
-Laqira Protocol’s official website is laqira.io.
 The Reddit community for Laqira Protocol is https://reddit.com/r/laqiraprotocol and the currency’s Github account can be viewed here.
+The official website for Laqira Protocol is laqira.io.

 All services of Laqira Platform will be available by Laqira token and LQR should be paid as the native currency of the platform.
 For example in NFT marketplace, buying and selling NFTs will be operated by LQR tokens.”